wallarm/product-documentation/docs/4.6/fast/poc/jenkins-plugin.md

 # Integration of Wallarm FAST Plugin with Jenkins

-> ####  Warning:: Compatibility
->
+!!! warning "Compatibility"
-> Please note that the Wallarm FAST plugin only works with Freestyle Jenkins projects.
+    Please note that the Wallarm FAST plugin only works with Freestyle Jenkins projects.

-> If your project is a Pipeline type, then please check out the [example of integration with Jenkins via FAST node][fast-jenkins-cimode].
+    If your project is a Pipeline type, then please check out the [example of integration with Jenkins via FAST node][fast-jenkins-cimode].
->

 ## Step 1: Installing Plugin